zowe/zowe-cli-tasks-plugin/docs/input.md

-# Zowe Tasks Input
+# Zowe Tasks Input Property
-In your [zowe-tasks.yml](./config.md) configuration file you can specify how user input should be gathered.
+In your [zowe-tasks.yml](./config.md) configuration file you can specify how user input should be gathered using the `input` property.

 See the [IInputs.ts](../src/api/interface/config/IInputs.ts) interface for full documentation.